 or one of the following prescribed qualifications from Curtin University of Technology:

 - Bachelor of Commerce (Property and Finance)

 - Bachelor of Commerce (Property Development and Valuation)

 - Master of Property

 - Graduate Diploma in Property

 * Please note: the Diploma of Property (Real Estate) was superseded by the Diploma of Property Services (Agency Management) CPP50307 on 1 July 2009.
-Applicants who are completing or have already completed the Diploma of Property (Real Estate) will still have their qualification recognised by Consumer Protection.
+The Diploma of Property (Real Estate) is no longer a prescribed qualification.